gpm22/ossu-projects/Shortest Paths Revisited, NP-Complete Problems and What To Do About Them/problems-unit-21.md

 Both generated the correct result for the test cases.

+All the tests are based on creating graphs with random edge values, so they are harder to solve than the ones used in problem 14.

 About running reliably under a minute, I have run 20 times for each situation to ensure the reliability.
 For all adding one more vertex make the algorithm runs for more than a minute.
 The results are:

 | Solver | Optimized? | Number of Vertices | Largest Time |